dinesh-ax/axway-open-docs/content/en/docs/operational_insights/op_insights_troubleshoot.md

 Response {"statusCode":200,"headers":{"server":"API Builder/4.25.0","request-id":"35fb859d-00b0-404b-97e6-b549db17f84c","x-xss-protection":"1; mode=block","x-frame-options":"DENY","surrogate-control":"no-store","cache-control":"no-store, no-cache, must-revalidate, proxy-revalidate","pragma":"no-cache","expires":"0","x-content-type-options":"nosniff","start-time":"1584692477587","content-type":"application/json; charset=utf-8","response-time":"408","content-md5":"e306ea2d930a3b80f0e91a29131d520b","content-length":"267","etag":"W/\"10b-2N+JsHuxDxMVKhJR1A8GuNGnKDQ\"","vary":"Accept-Encoding"}}
 ```

 If you do not see any requests arriving in the API builder, the ANM may not be able to reach the API builder listen socket.
-It is important to know that traffic information will still appear in this case, because in this case the OPSDB will be used.
+It is important to know that traffic information will still appear in this case, because in this case the OpsDB will be used.
 You should therefore check the ANM trace log.

 ```bash
 tail -f /opt/Axway/APIM/apigateway/trace/nodemanageronapi-env_20200813000000.trc